Modern Languages & Joint Schools

 • Because of the college and tutorial system, a large proportion of your course will be taught through individual or small-group teaching.
 The tutorial system also offers you huge flexibility to follow your own interests in the subject as your course progresses.

-• St John's is the best-situated college in Oxford for Modern Languages students, being just opposite the Modern Languages Faculty (known as the Taylor Institution), where lectures are held and the libraries are found.
-We are just a couple of minutes' walk from the Language Centre.
+• St John's is the best-situated college in Oxford for Modern Languages students, being just opposite the Modern Languages Library and lecturing facilities (known as the Taylor Institution).
+We are just a couple of minutes' walk from the Language Centre and from the Schwartzman Centre for the Humanities which will open for the academic year 2024-25 (and which also houses lecture rooms).

 • For students of French, the Maison Française, a unique cultural institute offering film-screenings, visiting speakers and other events, is also nearby.